Survey Methods for Ocean Economic Activity

 - Share of activity directly ocean-related

-- Geographic location of operations (including at-sea activities)
+- Geographic location of operations (including at-sea activities and geographic breakdown per Section 3.1 above)

 - Type of marine resources used or accessed